2025 Women's Decathlon World Championships

-The 2nd edition of the Women's Decathlon World Championships was held in Geneva, Ohio, on 16 and 17 August 2025.
+The second edition of the Women's Decathlon World Championships was held in Geneva, Ohio, on 16 and 17 August 2025.
 Nikki Boon of the Netherlands won the gold medal, with Americans Katie Straus and Jordyn Bruce winning the silver and bronze medals.

 Background

 The event was the second global women's decathlon championship.
-It was organized by Lauren Kuntz and Jordan Gray.
+It was organized by Lauren Kuntz.
 Part of the objective of the event was to extend the women's decathlon movement internationally.

 As the 2024 runner-up, Roseva Bidois was considered the frontrunner.
 Boon finished runner-up in the long jump, shot put, 400 m, and discus throw in order to win the gold medal.
 The event was broadcast on the All Women's Sports Network on PlutoTV.

 Schedule

-The women's decathlon took place over two consecutive days, with 5 events each day.
+The women's decathlon took place over two consecutive days, with five events each day.